 The Engineered Wood Products Association of Australasia (EWPAA) plays a key role in the local plywood industry.
 The group helps make sure that all pressed timber products have low low formaldehyde emissions.

 The EWPAA spearheads formaldehyde testing and labelling programs across Australia.
-It requires all EWPAA certified mills to regularly submit samples to its national laboratory for formaldehyde emission testing.
+It requires all EWPAA certified mills to regularly submit samples to the national laboratory for formaldehyde emission testing.

 Each product will be labelled with the appropriate formaldehyde emission class, depending on the results.